Kaustav Kashyap Das

 -

-KK Das, M. M. Kasliwal et al. (2025b). arXiv:2506.20068.
+KK Das, M. M. Kasliwal et al. (2025b).
+Accepted for publication in PASP. arXiv:2506.20068.
 Low-Luminosity Type IIP Supernovae from the Zwicky Transient Facility Census of the Local Universe.
-II: Lightcurve Analysis
+II: Lightcurve Analysis.

 ADS link -